Is El Salvador Safe to Visit in 2024? A Comprehensive Safety Guide for Travelers

 Misconceptions about safety in El Salvador

 Due to its historical past regarding violence, numerous misconceptions persist about El Salvador, some of which are no longer accurate today.
-As a Salvadoran, I understand the reasons behind the prevalent misconceptions regarding travel to El Salvador and safety concerns for visitors.

-Crime and violence are everywhere
+Crime and Violence are Everywhere

 Yes, there have been violent crimes in El Salvador in the last few years; however, they don’t happen all the time and everywhere.
 Furthermore, most acts of violence and crime occurred in non-tourist areas.
 Tourists will never have a reason to be in those areas.